 Among those selling tools today is small business financing.

-Amazon gives its third-party sellers access to up to $1M in loans or credit for inventory management, product line expansion, or product promotion.
-Amazon Lending provides loans to merchants through a partnership with Bank of America, while the retail giant recently announced a partnership with Marcus by Goldman Sachs to provide credit lines to select sellers.
+Amazon Lending gives its third-party sellers access to up to $1M in loans or credit for inventory management, product line expansion, or product promotion through a partnership with Marcus by Goldman Sachs.
+It also provides loans to merchants through a partnership with Bank of America.

 Giving out loans to Amazon merchants in this growing space makes sense for Amazon: if the company can give its third-party merchants loans that go back into selling products on Amazon, it’s a win for both sides.
-Amazon gets the increased business, plus a cut of the interest from the loans; the merchant gets the capital they need to grow.
+Amazon gets the increased business, plus a cut of the interest from the loans; the merchant gets the capital it needs to grow.

 Unlike traditional small business loans, Amazon automates its loan repayment process, taking the owed money out of a merchant’s Amazon sales income.
 And its streamlined application system — which is based on pulling metrics from a merchant’s Amazon account — makes it easier for small businesses to access financing.

 Often, the aims of large financial institutions stand at odds with those of small businesses.
 It costs a bank a similar amount of money to process a $50K loan as it does to process a $1M loan, but the expected profit of the smaller loan is much lower.
 Given that credit needs for small businesses tend to be for smaller amounts, banks can see them as being less profitable opportunities.

 Another challenge facing small businesses seeking capital from commercial banks is a lack of suitable collateral.
 Banks prefer to lend to businesses with assets, such as property or specialized equipment, that can be used to secure the loan.
 This puts small, online businesses at a distinct disadvantage, as these companies are much less likely to possess the kind of tangible collateral that banks often seek.

 These challenges make small business loans an attractive market for Amazon to disrupt.